alcocer-jj/TextVizStudio/README.md

 - Multiple Representations: Compare different topic representations for clarity.
 - Text Summarization: Summarize topics and generate concise reports.
 - Exportable Results: Download topics, summaries, and visualizations for reporting.

+## Future Updates

+This web-based Python application will continue to be updated and host additional tools for text analysis and eventually beyond this area.
+The following are big application tools that will be added in the following months:

+  - **Text2Sentiment:** NLP tool to conduct both sentiment and emotion analyses on text from PDFs and CSVs, and display them in tables and visuals breaking them down.
+  - **Data2Viz:** Exploratory data tool that will allow users to display relationships with customizable plots (e.g., line, bar, kernal, box, etc.).
+  - **Stats2Viz:** Statistical data tool that will allow users to conduct regressions, inference, clustering/classification, time-series, and causal inference while producing output tables and plots.